 The adventitious contamination of wheat flour with soya is known to occur due to the manner by which soybean and other grains, such as wheat, are grown, harvested, stored and transported, leading to detectable level of soya in raw wheat flour.
-The United States Department of Agriculture (USDA) Grain Inspection Handbook allows up to 10% of other grains with established standards to be present in wheat which includes soybeans (USDA 2004).
-As part of long-standing agricultural practices, it's common for cereal grains, oil seeds and pulses to be grown near one another and are often harvested, handled, stored and transported using the same equipment and infrastructure making it difficult to eliminate low levels of cross-contamination via agricultural co-mingling.
+The United States Department of Agriculture (USDA) Grain Inspection Handbook allows up to 10% of other grains with established standards to be present in wheat, which includes soybeans (USDA 2004).
+As part of long-standing agricultural practices, it is common for cereal grains, oil seeds and pulses to be grown near one another and are often harvested, handled, stored and transported using the same equipment and infrastructure making it difficult to eliminate low levels of cross-contamination via agricultural co-mingling.

-With respect to UK wheat only, storage and transportation are identified as the contamination risk areas due to soya not being grown in the UK.
-The Codex

-Committee of Food Hygiene have been developing a Code of Practice on food allergen management for food business operators, which at the November 2019 meeting was agreed to be sent to the final stage 8 (adoption and publication).
+With respect to UK wheat only, storage and transportation are identified as the areas of contamination risk, as soya is not grown in the UK and hence other ways of contamination do not apply.
+The Codex Committee of Food Hygiene have been developing a Code of Practice on food allergen management for food business operators, which at its November 2019 meeting was agreed to be sent to the final stage 8 (adoption and publication).
 It lays out ways in which all allergens should be managed from farm to fork.
-Within this code of practice, and most relevant to this paper, it identifies the 4 stages mentioned above and identifies the following factors contributing to exposure:
+Within this code of practice, and most relevant to this paper, it identifies the 4 stages mentioned above and concludes the following factors contribute to exposure:

-- inadequate or ineffective cleaning of containers, including reusable bags, and transport vehicles; - inadvertent inclusion of foreign particulates (e.g. grains, nuts or seeds); - inadequate physical separation or storage of commodities with different allergen profiles; and - inadequate or a lack of employee training and awareness on managing food allergens.
+• inadequate or ineffective cleaning of containers, including reusable bags, and transport vehicles;

+- inadvertent inclusion of foreign particulates (e.g. grains, nuts or seeds); - inadequate physical separation or storage of commodities with different allergen profiles; and - inadequate or a lack of employee training and awareness on managing food allergens.

-It should be noted that wheat flour is widely used in food products which already contain soya-based ingredients; in these cases, soya contamination is not of concern as allergic consumers would already avoid such products.
-However, there are products which do not contain soya ingredients and consideration will need to be given to the level of risk associated with adventitious soya contamination in such cases.
+It should be noted that wheat flour is widely used in food products that already contain soya-based ingredients; in these cases, soya contamination is not of concern as soya allergic consumers would already avoid such products.
+However, there are products that do not contain added soya ingredients and consideration will need to be given to the level of risk associated with adventitious soya contamination in such cases.